Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-It is now a matter of combining these following the rules of the (box) tensor product.
-In the figures below, for both type $DD$ and type $AA$ bimodules, we will show the first algebra action on the left and the second algebra action on the right.
+It is now a matter of combining these following the rules of the box tensor product.
+In the figures below, for both type $\DD$ and type $\AA$ bimodules, we will show the first algebra action on the left and the second algebra action on the right.
 This is purely for ease of visualization, and does not indicate which side the algebras act on.
-Indeed, both actions on the type $DD$ bimodule are on the left, and both actions on the type $AA$ bimodule are on the right.
+Indeed, both actions on the type $\DD$ bimodule are on the left, and both actions on the type $\AA$ bimodule are on the right.
 Nevertheless, we will often talk about ``left action'' or ``left idempotents'' to match how the figures are drawn.
+Moreover, we will put the $\DD$ arrows on the left, and $\AA$ arrows on the right, since we are tensoring the second action in $\hatdd(\mathbb{I}_\slz)$ with the first action in $\hataa(\mathbb{I}_\slz)$.

-Each type $DA$ arrow comes from a single type $AA$ arrow and zero or more type $DD$ arrows.
-The left outputs (in $\sla(\slz)$) of the type $DD$ arrows are multiplied together to give the overall type $D$ output, while the right outputs (in $\sla(-\slz)$) are given as the left inputs to the type $AA$ arrow.
-The overall type $A$ inputs in $\sla(\slz)$ are given as the right inputs to the type $AA$ arrow.
+Each type $\DA$ arrow comes from a single type $\AA$ arrow and zero or more type $\DD$ arrows.
+The left outputs (in $\sla(\slz)$) of the type $\DD$ arrows are multiplied together to give the overall type $D$ output, while the right outputs (in $\sla(-\slz)$) are given as the left inputs to the type $\AA$ arrow.
+The overall type $A$ inputs in $\sla(\slz)$ are given as the right inputs to the type $\AA$ arrow.

-The right idempotent of the $DD$ generator must agree with the left idempotent of the $AA$ generator.
-The left idempotent of the $DD$ generator and the right idempotent of the $AA$ generator then combine to form the idempotent of the resulting $DA$ generator.
+The right idempotent of the $\DD$ generator must agree with the left idempotent of the $\AA$ generator.
+The left idempotent of the $\DD$ generator and the right idempotent of the $\AA$ generator then combine to form the idempotent of the resulting $\DA$ generator.

-We now look at each of the four cases in the previous section.
+We now look at each of the four cases: